track-prepped-68-Corolla/Awesome-Linux-Resources/README.md

 * **[Explainshell](https://explainshell.com/)** - write down a command line to see the help text that matches each argument.
 * **[The Arch Wiki](https://wiki.archlinux.org/)** – An exceptionally detailed and comprehensive documentation resource for Linux systems.
 Highly valuable even for non Arch users due to its depth and accuracy.
 * **[Linux Security](https://linuxsecurity.com/advisories)** - Linux security advisories so you can check if your system might be compromised.
-* **[Bash Cheat Sheet](https://github.com/lecoupa/awesome-cheatsheets/blob/master/languages%2Fbash.sh)** – A quick reference guide containing common Bash commands, syntax, and scripting techniques for shell scripting and command-line usage.
+* **[Bash Cheat Sheet](https://github.com/lecoupa/awesome-cheatsheets/blob/master/languages%2Fbash.sh)** – A quick reference guide containing common Bash commands, syntax, and scripting techniques for shell scripting and command line usage.
 * **[Linux Command Library](https://linuxcommandlibrary.com/)** – A searchable database of Linux commands with descriptions, usage examples, and options for quick command lookups.
 * **[Ultimate Guide for Beginner Linux User](https://github.com/get543/linux-beginner-guide/blob/main/Ultimate%20Guide%20For%20Beginner%20Linux%20User.md)** – A comprehensive markdown guide covering essential Linux concepts, commands, and workflows for users new to the Linux ecosystem.